You've successfully subscribed to Harvard International Review

 Contest Prizes

-All submissions will receive a letter grade from the Harvard International Review.
-Contestants that receive a passing grade without qualifying for a HIR Defense Day will receive a Commendation.
-Finalists will be eligible for the following medals based on their preliminary grade and performance in the HIR Defense Day.
+All submissions will receive a score from the Harvard International Review based on the Evaluation Rubric described in the Submission Guide.
+Contestants that receive a passing score without qualifying for a HIR Defense Day will receive individual prizes.
+Finalists will be eligible for the following Gold/Silver/Bronze medals based on their scores and performance in the HIR Defense Day.

-Silver and Bronze Medal: HIR Certificate and name listed on website
+Bronze Medal: HIR Certificate and name listed on website (global top 20 percent)

-Gold Medal: HIR Certificate, name and paper linked on website
+Gold Medal: HIR Certificate and name listed on website (global top three percent)

-All grading and prize decisions are final.
-The contest will not be able to provide additional detail beyond the grades provided by Harvard graders.
+All scoring and prize decisions are final.
+The contest will not be able to provide additional detail beyond the scores provided by HIR graders.
+All contestants who manage to submit their articles will receive a certificate of completion.

 Contest Eligibility: